-The PROCESS AREA includes the base of the waste shaft where the WASTE containers are transferred from the waste hoist conveyance to the diesel powered waste transporter, the transport path from the waste shaft to the ACTIVE DISPOSAL ROOM, and transfer of WASTE containers from the waste transporter to the disposal array using a diesel powered waste handling forklift.
-This LCO is applicable to the UNDERGROUND during WASTE HANDLING MODE.
+PROCESS AREA The PROCESS AREA includes the base of the waste shaft where the CH WASTE Applicability containers are transferred from the waste hoist conveyance to the diesel powered waste transporter, the transport path from the waste shaft to an ACTIVE DISPOSAL ROOM, and transfer of CH WASTE containers from the waste transporter to the disposal array using a diesel powered waste handling forklift.
+This LCO is applicable to the UNDERGROUND during CH WASTE HANDLING MODE.

-If the UNDERGROUND ventilation is INOPERABLE, the diesel powered waste handling equipment in the UNDERGROUND is required to be shut down until ventilation is re-verified.
-Since WASTE HANDLING MODE in the UNDERGROUND require the use of diesel powered waste handling equipment to remove WASTE from the waste shaft conveyance and for subsequent transport to and emplacement in the ACTIVE DISPOSAL ROOM, the lack of ventilation requires that the diesel powered waste handling equipment in the UNDERGROUND be secured until the required flows are re-verified.
-The ACTION requires that WASTE be placed in a safe condition, which may necessitate continued movement of suspended loads to put the WASTE in the safest condition.
+ACTION A.1 If the UNDERGROUND ventilation is INOPERABLE, the diesel powered waste handling equipment in the UNDERGROUND is required to be shut down until ventilation is re-verified.
+Since CH WASTE HANDLING MODE in the UNDERGROUND require the use of diesel powered waste handling equipment to remove CH WASTE from the waste shaft conveyance and for subsequent transport to and emplacement in an ACTIVE DISPOSAL ROOM, the lack of ventilation requires that the diesel powered waste handling equipment in the UNDERGROUND be secured until the required flows are reverified.
+The ACTION requires that CH WASTE be placed in a safe condition, which may necessitate continued movement of suspended loads to put the CH WASTE in the safest condition.
 Loads suspended for emplacement may either be lowered or the emplacement completed, whichever takes the least amount of time.
-In the case of WASTE being transported on the waste shaft conveyance when ventilation is lost, the WASTE will either continue to the waste shaft station in the underground or be returned to the top of the shaft.
-The Completion Time of IMMEDIATELY is appropriate for this Required ACTION because without ventilation, the diesel emissions are not sufficiently diluted to provide fresh air to workers.
+In the case of CH WASTE being transported on the waste shaft conveyance when ventilation is lost, the CH WASTE will either continue to the waste shaft station in the underground or be returned to the top of the shaft.
+The completion time of IMMEDIATELY is appropriate for this required ACTION because without ventilation, the diesel emissions are not sufficiently diluted to provide fresh air to workers.

-This ACTION requires airflows be verified in the ACTIVE DISPOSAL ROOM and in the waste shaft ventilation circuit prior to WASTE HANDLING OPERATIONS in the UNDERGROUND.
-VENTILATION CONFIGURATION changes may still meet the minimum required airflow in the ACTIVE DISPOSAL ROOM or in the waste shaft ventilation circuit.
-However, the flow must be verified prior to WASTE HANDLING OPERATIONS in the UNDERGROUND in order to determine if the conditions of the UNDERGROUND ventilation system OPERABILITY are satisfied.
-The flow is verified with calibrated hand held instrumentation (pitot-tube traverse or anemometer).
+ACTION A.2 This ACTION requires airflows be verified in an ACTIVE DISPOSAL ROOM and in the waste shaft ventilation circuit prior to CH WASTE HANDLING OPERATIONS in the UNDERGROUND.
+VENTILATION CONFIGURATION changes may still meet the minimum required airflow in an ACTIVE DISPOSAL ROOM or in the waste shaft ventilation circuit.
+However, the flow must be verified prior to CH WASTE HANDLING OPERATIONS in the UNDERGROUND to determine if the conditions of the UNDERGROUND ventilation system OPERABILITY are satisfied.
+The flow is verified with calibrated hand held instrumentation (Pitot-tube traverse or anemometer).

-VERIFICATION shall be made daily and after any change in VENTILATION CONFIGURATION to ensure that airflow provided by the UNDERGROUND ventilation system in the ACTIVE DISPOSAL ROOM is a minimum of 42,000 actual cubic feet per minute.
+SR 4.2.1 VERIFICATION shall be made daily and after any change in VENTILATION CONFIGURATION to ensure that airflow provided by the UNDERGROUND ventilation system in an ACTIVE DISPOSAL ROOM is a minimum of 42,000 acfm.

 The Daily FREQUENCY has been determined to be appropriate as mining practices ensure that UNDERGROUND ventilation is operating at the beginning of each shift prior to the commencement of work.
-This ensures that there is sufficient directional airflow to operate the diesel powered waste handling equipment prior to entering WASTE HANDLING MODE in the UNDERGROUND.
-This further provides directional airflow so that in the event of a WASTE container breach, airflow is away from the worker towards the disposal array.
+This ensures that there is sufficient directional airflow to operate the diesel powered waste handling equipment prior to entering CH WASTE HANDLING MODE in the

+SR 4.2.1 (continued) UNDERGROUND.
+This further provides directional airflow so that in the event of a CH WASTE container breach, airflow is away from the worker towards the disposal array.
 It also provide sufficient airflow to facilitate worker evacuation from the UNDERGROUND in the event of a fire.
-Because the disposal ventilation circuit receives its airflow from the construction ventilation circuit, this VERIFICATION in the ACTIVE DISPOSAL ROOM ensures that there is at least that much airflow in the transport path.
+Because the disposal ventilation circuit receives its airflow from the construction ventilation circuit, this VERIFICATION in an ACTIVE DISPOSAL ROOM ensures that there is at least that much airflow in the transport path.

-VENTILATION CONFIGURATION changes may still meet the minimum required airflow in the ACTIVE DISPOSAL ROOM.
+VENTILATION CONFIGURATION changes may still meet the minimum required airflow in an ACTIVE DISPOSAL ROOM.
 However, the flow must be verified after any changes in VENTILATION CONFIGURATION in order to determine if the conditions of the UNDERGROUND ventilation system OPERABILITY are satisfied.